 You can do all the right things, but some days you just are not upto it.
 The task list intimidates you.
 Own it up to yourself and do it anyway.

-You might have everything on your calendar but the meeting you planned might get cancelled or that website might keep timing out.
+You might have everything on your calendar but the meeting you planned might get canceled or that website might keep timing out.
 Move other tasks up the list to make up for this time.

 The best way to do something fast is to learn to do it.
 Actively seek to learn to keep yourself growing.
 Here’s an online guide to start.